JDDoesDev/presentations/marketo.md

 # I GOT TREATMENT

 Note:
+- I go to therapy
 - I take medication
   - Better living through chemistry
-- I see a therapist
-- I find outlets.
+- I find creative outlets.
-  - Mention Windiana and MCMB
-  - active in the Drupal community
-  - Bought a coffee shop?
 - I start the conversation

-Mention not being shy about talking about it.
+I'm not shy about talking about it.
+If someone wants to take issue with it, then that's on them.
-People don't need to know the details of your PTSD, but that you're not afraid to mention it in social situations.
-If other people are uncomfortable about it, that's their problem.
-Mention something about talking openly at events.

 <!--s-->
 <!-- .slide: data-background-color="#675b53" -->